Gareth-McGirr/Portfolio-Project-4-SizzleAndSteak/README.md

 **Toasts**

-Custom toasts were added on successful creation and deletion of menus which dsplay success messages to the user to enable them to see that the action completed successfully.
+Custom toasts were added on successful creation and deletion of menus which display success messages to the user to enable them to see that the action completed successfully.

 ![Menu Toasts](docs/readme_images/toast-menu.PNG)